X-Ray Inspection Services for Foreign Material in Food

 X-Ray vs. In-House Reinspection

-In-house inspection plays an important role in food safety programs, but it isn’t always designed for large-scale reinspection or high-confidence decision-making under pressure.
+Inspection using your in-line detection equipment can sometimes be an option, but isn’t always designed for large-scale reinspection or high-confidence investigation under pressure.
 Third-party X-ray inspection fills that gap.

 Consistency and Detection Performance

-In-house reinspection often relies on manual processes or equipment not optimized for secondary inspection.
-Advanced X-ray systems, when used at scale and properly configured, provide more consistent detection across large volumes of product.
+In-house reinspection often relies on manual processes or equipment not optimized for detailed investigation.
+Our medical-grade X-ray systems, when used at scale and properly configured, provide more accurate detection across large volumes of product.
+FlexXray’s medical-grade systems are configured per project and operated at speeds designed for detection accuracy — capable of identifying foreign material down to 0.8mm depending on product and contaminant type.

 Speed and Throughput

 Internal teams are typically balancing inspection with ongoing production demands.
-Third-party inspection is built specifically for high-volume throughput, allowing product to be evaluated quickly without disrupting operations.
+Third-party inspection allows product to be evaluated quickly without disrupting operations.

 Objectivity and Documentation